Cidney/Cidney/README.md

 debugging enabled.

-NOTE: Will not work with File Resource because it doesnt have a module name and although Invoke-DscResource shows that ModuleNAme is not mandatory it seems to be.
+NOTE: Will not work with File Resource because it doesnt have a module name and although Invoke-DscResource shows that ModuleName is not mandatory it seems to be.
-Possibly a bug in Invoke-DscResource
+Possibly a bug in Invoke-DscResource or the Hrlp file is wrong.

 NOTE: Before you run this cmdlet set the refresh mode of the Local Configuration Manager (LCM) to Disabled.